researcherben/structural-simulation-toolkit/sst_statistics/statistics.md

 There are four standard types of statistics included as part of SST.

-Accumulator - An Accumulator is a simple statistic that stores a simulation value's cummulative sum (x1 + x2 + ...), the sum squared (x1^2 + x2^2 + ...), and data count.
+Accumulator - An Accumulator is a simple statistic that stores a simulation value's cumulative sum (x1 + x2 + ...), the sum squared (x1^2 + x2^2 + ...), and data count.
 It has the following parameters.

 * type - A constant set to sst.AccumulatorStatistic.
 * rate - The rate at which statistics are printed.
 This parameter must include the units.
 So, for example, to print statistics every nanosecond the rate is specified as "1ns" or "1000ps".
 If the rate parameter is not provided or set to 0, statistics are printed at the end of the simulation.